© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Village cross, 30m south of Cross Hill Farm is a scheduled monument protected by Historic England under reference 1018107.
 View the official record →

-Village cross, 30m south of Cross Hill Farm, is a medieval monument located in Norfolk, England.
+Village cross, situated 30 metres south of Cross Hill Farm in Norfolk, is a medieval monument of the type commonly erected in English villages as a focal point for community life and commerce.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018107.

 Village cross, 30m south of Cross Hill Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018107.